publicdomain-nocopyright/Articles/Python-Why-Threads-Produce-Newline.md

 The solution is simply do not use the `input()` inside the threaded applications.
 Instead you should use `sys.stdin.readline().strip()`.

+The `input()` produces additional line because it thinks that it needs to produce it.

 Sources:
 https://stackoverflow.com/questions/31142566/print-skipping-newline